jovenmiclatt/jovenmiclatt/README.md

 # 💫 About Me:
 👋 Hi there!<br>I am a freelance full-stack web developer specializing in creating modern, responsive websites.
 My focus is on turning ideas into interactive, visually appealing web experiences.
-I use the best tools and practices to deliver reliable, high quality solutions.
+I use the best tools and practices to deliver reliable, high-quality solutions.
 My goal is to build websites that inspire trust and exceed client expectations.<br><br>

 ## 🌐 Socials: